Louisville Wrongful Death Attorney

 The wrongful death may be the result of unintentional negligence or recklessness or intentional actions such as violence.
 These cases can be brought against individuals who caused the wrongful act or other entities such as businesses, government agencies, non-profit organizations, and more.

 In some cases, a wrongful death claim may be closely intertwined with a criminal prosecution against the person responsible for the death.
 However, there does not necessarily have to be a criminal case in order for surviving family members to file a wrongful death claim.
+Most wrongful death claims are based on the legal doctrine of negligence, which is the failure to exercise ordinary or reasonable care.
+Other grounds include medical malpractice, which describes a breach of the standard of care in the medical industry by a health care professional.

 There are various ways in which wrongful death can occur.
 At Hendy | Johnson | Vaughn | Emery, our Louisville wrongful death lawyers regularly help clients file wrongful death claims after they lose their loved ones due to the following: